-Reverse polarity on a panel system capable of producing over 10 amps will result in non-warrantied product damage.
+Reverse polarity on a panel system capable of producing over 10 amps will result in non-warranted product damage.
 Please check polarity before connecting power to the controller.

 This controller is for SunPumps Sensorless Brushless DC Motors only.
-Do not use this controller on Brush-Type motors or Sensor Type Brushless DC motors.
-Damage to the controller will result.
+Do not use this controller on AC, Brush-Type or Sensor Type Brushless DC motors.
+Damage to the controller and/or motor will result.